 This pie is very good topped with homemade whipped cream and also with this small pumpkin pie and on mini cherry pies.

 During strawberry season this pie comes together so quickly and uses just a few fresh ingredients.
-You can also use other fresh fruit like blackberries or peaches for more fresh summer pies.
+You can also use other fresh fruits like blackberries or peaches for more fresh summer pies.

 While baking pies, try this small cherry pie or classic pumpkin pie for one.
 This yummy small blueberry pie is the perfect size for two.